servetti-polito/neubot/doc/neubot.1.rst

 to run the test immediately.
 Also, note that Neubot schedules one of the three tests at random every 23 - 27 minutes.

-The ``bittorrent`` test emulates BitTorrent peer-wire protocol to estimate the round-trip time, the download and the upload goodput.
+The ``bittorrent`` test emulates BitTorrent peer-wire protocol and estimates the round-trip time, the download and the upload goodput.
 It uses the time that connect() takes to complete as an estimator of the round-trip time.
 It estimates the goodput by dividing the amount of transferred bytes by the elapsed time.
 To avoid consuming too much user resources, the ``bittorrent`` test adapts the number of bytes to transfer such that the test runs for about five seconds.

 The ``raw`` test performs a `raw` 10-second TCP download to estimate the download goodput.
-Also, it estimates the goodput from the round-trip time, and it collects statistics about the TCP sender by reading kernel-level data exported by Web100 (see ``http://www.web100.org``) on the server.
-In addition, it estimates the round-trip time in two ways: (1) by measuring the time that connect() takes to complete (like ``bittorrent``) and (2) by measuring the average time elapsed between sending a small request and received a small response.
+Also, it estimates the goodput from the round-trip time, and it collects statistics about the TCP sender by using Web100 (see ``http://www.web100.org``).
+In addition, it estimates the round-trip time in two ways: (1) by measuring the time that connect() takes to complete (like ``bittorrent``) and (2) by measuring the average time elapsed between sending a small request and receiving a small response.

-The ``speedtest`` test emulates HTTP to estimate the round-trip time, the download and the upload goodput.
+The ``speedtest`` test emulates HTTP and estimates the round-trip time, the download and the upload goodput.
 It estimates the round-trip time in two ways: (1) by measuring the time that connect() takes to complete (like ``bittorrent``) and (2) by measuring the average